2017 Flexner Lectures — Theaters of Refusal

 I am interested in thinking about things and their role in politics and public life.
 This interest is occasioned by the contemporary neoliberal impulse to privatize everything and the difficulty, in such a context, of preserving public things and of articulating the importance of public things to democratic life.

 Established in honor of Mary Flexner, a Bryn Mawr graduate of the class of 1895, the Lectureship has brought some of the world’s best-known humanists to campus for a brief residency.
 In addition to their public lectures, holders of the Mary Flexner Lectureship often lead seminars or discussions with undergraduate and graduate students.
 By agreement with Bryn Mawr, the Flexner Lectures are subsequently published by Harvard University Press.
-A number of special courses will be offered in connection with Honig’s Flexner Lectureship; details will be shared with the community when available.
+A number of special courses are being offered in connection with Honig’s Flexner Lectureship.

 “The Flexner Lectureship is so special because it allows faculty and students to delve deeply into the work of a preeminent scholar as a community,” says Bryn Mawr President Kim Cassidy.
 “Judith Butler brought real electricity to campus when she was our 2011 Flexner Lecturer.
 I look forward to a similar experience when Bonnie Honig joins us.
 Her interdisciplinary reach and her interest in political action will engage many of our students and faculty.”